 The site is located in the heart of an affluent market town.
 Despite its location, the site had remained derelict for 14 years with six planning applications failing to unlock it.
 We adopted a more positive and opportunity-led approach, made possible with both good design and working closely with the community.
 The extra-care facility shares many of its communal functions with the wider town, providing vital social infrastructure for the existing community.

-Harpenden sits within the Greenbelt and is struggling to provide sufficient housing, particularly for the older generations.
-Low density developments on the periphery of the town are being considered in the SLP and the solution for this sustainable brownfield site offers a more appropriate alternative where residents can live interdependently and contribute to the vitality of their town.
+Harpenden sits within the green belt and is struggling to provide sufficient housing, particularly for the older generations.
+Low density developments on the periphery of the town are being considered in the local plan, and the solution for this sustainable brownfield site offers a more appropriate alternative where residents can live interdependently and contribute to the vitality of their town.

 Whilst the majority of the public were supportive of the planning application, unfortunately the District Council’s planning department refused the application, and the proposals were taken to the Planning Inspectorate and heard at a public inquiry.
 Planning permission was granted in January 2016.

 The scheme consists of 38 generous apartments at a density of 84 dwellings per hectare which represents a density increase of 170%, three times the previously consented proposals for the site.

 Achieving such high density relied on the introduction of an innovative villa typology.
 The villa typically consists of four dual aspect apartments around a communal atrium.
 This allows the villas to be located relatively close to one another but staggered to define a diverse range of external spaces with clear thresholds between.

 The buildings along Leyton Road are characterised by gable ends and protruding dormer windows that animate the eaves line.
 The geometry is further emphasised by the contrast between the plain clay tile roofs and white painted brickwork.